johnshearing/beemocracy/Beemocracy2.0.md

       * Community members delegate the voting power of their ADA to the DReps and the DReps vote however they want with the delegated voting power.
     * Beemocracy has scouts.
     * Scouts (any ADA holder) can investigate a governance proposal and provide a solicitation (a report with a voting recommendation) to a jury of randomly selected elite scouts.
-    * Elite scouts are community members who have written at least 10 solicitations of thier own within the past 365 days.
+    * Elite scouts are community members who have written at least 10 solicitations of their own within the past 365 days.
-    * Elite scouts are eligable to serve on juries which decide governance proposals.
+    * Elite scouts are eligible to serve on juries which decide governance proposals.
-    * These jury trials ensure that all governace proposals are debated using information collected by any ADA holder that has taken the time to prepare a solicitation.
+    * These jury trials ensure that all governance proposals are debated using information collected by any ADA holder that has taken the time to prepare a solicitation.
     * Unlike the DReps in Cardano's CIP-1694...
       * The Beemocracy structure enforces that governance proposals must earn support through honest debate by randomly selected juries using information gathered by the community.
 The result is good decisions.
         * The DRep structure has no means to enforce that DReps debate nor is there any means to ensure they make decisions based on information they have verified for themselves.
 The result is echo chambers, information bubbles, ignorance, hysteria, cronyism, and ultimately very bad decisions.
       * Scouts only receive consideration for the proposal they are currently soliciting (for or against) - Then consideration ends after the jurors have decided.
         * This is key to a functioning democracy - Scouts in the bee's world have to earn support for each proposal.
-        * In human democracy like Cardano's CIP-1694 the delegated representatives only their earn delegation once and then learn to exploit their power for personal gain during the rest of their careers.
+        * In human democracy like Cardano's CIP-1694 the delegated representatives only earn their delegation once and then learn to exploit their power for personal gain during the rest of their careers.
       * #### Scouts compete for delegation with no reward except for the survival and prosperity of their hive which includes their own survival and prosperity
         * If paying scouts for their work produced more truth than simply working for their own survival and prosperity then evolution would have selected for that.
       * Bee democracy is structured like so because those structured differently were all selected out of existence.